Product Photography of Vases á la Dutch Golden Age

 How I Do Product Photography of Vases

-When I shoot product photos of vases I prefer to use only a few flowers, or even a single flower or branch.
+When I do product photography of vases, I prefer to use only a few flowers, or even a single flower or branch.
 This is enough to emphasize that the object is a vase and to add beauty and atmosphere to the photo.
 But more importantly, it doesn’t steal the show from the vase.
 It lets the vase be the diva.